Harassment, Discrimination, and Sexual Misconduct Policy and Procedures: Including Sexual Assault, Intimate Partner Violence, and Stalking

 Factors considered when determining a sanction/responsive action may include, but are not limited to:

-• The nature, severity of, and circumstances surrounding the violation(s)
+• the nature, severity of, and circumstances surrounding the violation(s),

-• The Respondent’s disciplinary history
+• the Respondent’s disciplinary history,

-• Previous allegations or allegations involving similar conduct
+• previous allegations or allegations involving similar conduct,

-• The impact on the parties
+• the impact on the parties, and

-• Any other information deemed relevant by the Community Standards Board(s)
+• any other information deemed relevant by the Community Standards Board(s).

 The sanctions will be implemented as soon as is feasible, either upon the outcome of any appeal or the expiration of the window to appeal without an appeal being requested.
+In cases where the Respondent is a graduating senior the College reserves the right to rescind a degree after graduation upon a finding of violation of the policy.

 The sanctions described in this policy are not exclusive of, and may be in addition to, other actions taken, or sanctions imposed by external authorities.